trinodb/trino/presto-docs/src/main/sphinx/admin/spill.rst

 :ref:`tuning-spilling`), spill contents will be encrypted with a randomly generated (per spill file) secret key.
 Enabling this will increase CPU load and reduce throughput of spilling to disk, but can protect spilled data from being recovered from spill files.
-Consider reducing the value of ``experimental.memory-revoking-threshold`` when spill encryption is enabled to account for the increase in latency of spilling.
+Consider reducing the value of ``memory-revoking-threshold`` when spill encryption is enabled to account for the increase in latency of spilling.

 Supported Operations